OpenEvalProject/evals/manuscripts/elife-82364/v2/manuscript.md

 ### Affiliations

 1. Google Research Mountain View United States
-2. https://ror.org/050sv4x28 Buck Institute for Research on Aging Novato United States
+2. Buck Institute for Research on Aging Novato United States ([ROR:050sv4x28](https://ror.org/050sv4x28))
 3. Google Health Palo Alto United States
 4. Google Health Cambridge United States
-5. https://ror.org/009nfym65 Department of Biophysics, Post Graduate Institute of Medical Education and Research Chandigarh India
+5. Department of Biophysics, Post Graduate Institute of Medical Education and Research Chandigarh India ([ROR:009nfym65](https://ror.org/009nfym65))
-6. https://ror.org/05j8x4n38 Department of Ophthalmology, Zuckerberg San Francisco General Hospital and Trauma Center San Francisco United States
+6. Department of Ophthalmology, Zuckerberg San Francisco General Hospital and Trauma Center San Francisco United States ([ROR:05j8x4n38](https://ror.org/05j8x4n38))
-7. https://ror.org/043mz5j54 Department of Ophthalmology, University of California, San Francisco San Francisco United States
+7. Department of Ophthalmology, University of California, San Francisco San Francisco United States ([ROR:043mz5j54](https://ror.org/043mz5j54))

 † Corresponding author

 ## Abstract

 Biological age, distinct from an individual’s chronological age, has been studied extensively through predictive aging clocks.
 However, these clocks have limited accuracy in short time-scales.
 Here we trained deep learning models on fundus images from the EyePACS dataset to predict individuals’ chronological age.
 Our retinal aging clocking, ‘eyeAge’, predicted chronological age more accurately than other aging clocks (mean absolute error of 2.86 and 3.30 years on quality-filtered data from EyePACS and UK Biobank, respectively).
 Additionally, eyeAge was independent of blood marker-based measures of biological age, maintaining an all-cause mortality hazard ratio of 1.026 even when adjusted for phenotypic age.
 The individual-specific nature of eyeAge was reinforced via multiple GWAS hits in the UK Biobank cohort.
-The top GWAS locus was further validated via knockdown of the fly homolog, Alk , which slowed age-related decline in vision in flies.
+The top GWAS locus was further validated via knockdown of the fly homolog, Alk, which slowed age-related decline in vision in flies.
 This study demonstrates the potential utility of a retinal aging clock for studying aging and age-related diseases and quantitatively measuring aging on very short time-scales, opening avenues for quick and actionable evaluation of gero-protective therapeutics.

 ## Introduction